A professional diver was swallowed and spat out by a massive Bryde's whale off the coast of South Africa.

 "The day was sunny, the seas were flat, and the conditions were perfect.
 So, we launched off the Port Elizabeth Harbor and traveled about 25 nautical miles from shore."

 "I was trying to get a shot of a shark, and it all happened very fast because it was the first day, and you kind of need to tune into the whole scenario."

 "The next moment, it got dark, and I felt some pressure on my hip, and once I felt it, I instantly knew a whale had grabbed me."

-The event reminds us of Jonah, the Hebrew prophet that was swallowed by a giant fish or whale and remains inside the animal for three days and nights.
+The event reminds us of Jonah, the Hebrew prophet who was swallowed by a giant fish or whale and remained inside the animal for three days and nights.